-Women with recurrent discharge are best managed at any of our clinics with lab facilities.
-This enables access to wet film and gram stain microscopy so that BV can be confirmed or differential diagnoses identified (see aerobic vaginitis below).
-They need an HVS indicating 'recurrent discharge'.

-- 1 Confirm diagnosis and refer into a consultant clinic. - 2 Advice on avoiding douching, shower gel, bath foam etc. - 3 Possible strategies include: - Metronidazole 400mg bd for 3 days at start and end of period - o Metronidazole gel 0.75% for 10 days then twice weekly for 3-6 months - o Cyclical use of acidic gel as per pack instructions - 4 No good evidence that treatment of male or female partners of value (although BV commonly found in female partners of women with BV).
+- Women with recurrent discharge are best managed at Sandyford Central. - This enables access to wet film and gram stain microscopy so that BV can be confirmed or differential diagnoses identified (see aerobic vaginitis below). - They need an HVS indicating 'recurrent discharge'. - 1 Confirm diagnosis and refer into a GUM consultant clinic. - 2 Advice on avoiding douching, shower gel, bath foam etc. - 3 Possible strategies include: - a.
+Metronidazole 400mg bd for 3 days at start and end of period - b.
+Metronidazole gel 0.75% for 10 days then twice weekly for 3-6 months - c.
+Cyclical use of acidic gel as per pack instructions (Nb. these are often derived from shell fish glycogen.
+Please enquiry regarding shell fish allergy of patient or partner). - 4 No good evidence that treatment of male or female partners of value (although BV commonly found in female partners of women with BV).